awsdocs/aws-greengrass-developer-guide/doc_source/module1.md

    sudo addgroup --system ggc_group
    ```

-1. Run the following commands to update the Linux kernel version of your Raspberry Pi\.
+1. **If you are running Raspbian Jessie**, run the following commands to update the Linux kernel version of your Raspberry Pi\.

    ```
    sudo apt-get install rpi-update